Flowdeeps/blink-old/README.md

 # Blink v1.0

 Why?
 I miss the blink tag.
-It's still in teh spec but nobody honours it so I'm adding a script and styles to bring it back to the fore.
+It's still in the spec but nobody honours it so I'm adding a script and styles to bring it back to the fore.

 ## Installation